enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 The parser's robust architecture is built around several key components, each playing a vital role in the data processing chain:

 - **MQTT Client**: At its foundation, an MQTT Client maintains a persistent connection to the MQTT Broker, actively subscribing to topics where LoRaWAN uplink messages are published.
 This client is responsible for reliable message reception and the initial extraction of essential metadata, such as the `device_id` and the Base64-encoded binary payload.
 - **Protobuf Parser**: A sophisticated Protobuf Parser handles the complex task of decoding binary sensor data.
 Crucially, it doesn't rely on pre-compiled schemas.
-Instead, it dynamically loads Protobuf File Descriptors at runtime, allowing the system to adapt seamlessly to evolving sensor data structures without requiring redeployment of the parser itself.
+Instead, it dynamically loads Protobuf File Descriptors generated by the [Protobuf Service](#protobuf-service) at runtime, allowing the system to adapt seamlessly to evolving sensor data structures without requiring redeployment of the parser itself.
 This dynamic reflection ensures high flexibility for managing diverse and changing sensor templates.
 - **Fuseki Client**: The Fuseki Client serves as the interface to the Apache Jena Fuseki Triplestore.
 Its responsibilities include retrieving the necessary Protobuf schemas (as file descriptors) and dynamically querying for the specific message name associated with a given sensor device.
-More importantly, it is responsible for writing decoded sensor observations into the Triplestore, semantically annotating them using the SOSA (Sensor, Observation, Sample, and Actuator) ontology.
+More importantly, it is responsible for writing decoded datapoints into the Triplestore, semantically annotating them using the SOSA (Sensor, Observation, Sample, and Actuator) ontology.
 This enables powerful semantic querying and contextual understanding of the sensor data.
-- **InfluxDB Handler**: For efficient storage and retrieval of high-volume, time-stamped numeric data, the InfluxDB Handler manages interactions with the InfluxDB time-series database.
-It's optimized for rapid writes and complex time-series queries, making it ideal for visualizing trends and performing time-based analytics on the raw sensor readings.
+- **InfluxDB Handler**: This component manages interactions with the InfluxDB time-series database.
+It's optimized for rapid writes and complex time-series queries, making it ideal for storing and retrieving high-volume, time-stamped numeric sensor data.

 ## Detailed Data Flow